imarranz/data-science-workflow-management/book/030_workflow_management_concepts.md

 By organizing the project files in this way, it becomes much easier to navigate and find specific files.
 It also makes it easier for collaborators to understand the structure of the project and contribute to it.

+## References

+  * Workflow Modeling: Tools for Process Improvement and Application Development by Alec Sharp and Patrick McDermott

+  * Workflow Handbook 2003 by Layna Fischer

+  * Business Process Management: Concepts, Languages, Architectures by Mathias Weske

+  * Workflow Patterns: The Definitive Guide by Nick Russell and Wil van der Aalst